MCC Kids

 Thank you for allowing us to care for and teach your children each week.
 We would like to do everything we can to keep a healthy and safe environment for your child.
 One way for you to help us and other families is by complying with a few health guidelines.
 Click the image below to view our policy.

-parent resources
+additional resources

-*We've recommended some resources we've found helpful.
+*These some resources we've found helpful.
 This does not mean we endorse every episode, post, or article on each website or podcast.*

 • mama bear apologetics

-Mama Bear Apologetics is the book you've been looking for.
 This mom-to-mom guide will equip you to teach your kids how to form their own biblical beliefs about what is true and what is false.
 Through transparent life stories and clear, practical applications - including prayer strategies - this band of Mama Bears offers you tools to train yourself, so you can turn around and train your kids.

 • God made me... book series

-God Made Me for Heaven, God Made Me in His Image, God Made Me for Worship, God Made Me and You, plus several more!
+With numerous titles in this series, read aloud biblical truths to your kids on topics such as: God Made Me for Heaven, God Made Me in His Image, God Made Me for Worship, God Made Me and You, plus several more!

 • the ology